 Google introduced street views to selected areas of their maps recently.

-Not discussed in Google’s Street View help sections is how those views might help Google improve the accuracy of locations for both the maps, and for Google’s business locations databases.
+Not discussed in Google’s Street View help sections is how those views might help Google improve the accuracy of locations for both the maps and for Google’s business locations databases.

-A problem with search engine mapping databases is that the information collected hasn’t always been very accurate, based upon the way that the this kind of information has been collected.
+A problem with search engine mapping databases is that the information collected hasn’t always been very accurate, based upon the way that this kind of information has been collected.

 According to the authors of a new patent application from Google, significant discrepancies are sometimes observed between actual GPS locations and interpolated locations, with actual addresses being off by 100 yards or more.

-So, how might the Street Views help?
+So, how might the Street Views help business location search?

 The patent application is: